Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Holographic entanglement negativity for d+1 / d at finite temperatures

-where $\vec{x}\equiv(x,x^i)$ are the coordinates on the boundary and the horizon radius $r_h$ is related to Hawking temperature as $r_h=\frac{4\pi T}{d}$.
-We begin by briefly reviewing the computation of the area of the bulk co-dimension two static minimal surface anchored on a subsystem of infinite rectangular strip geometry on the boundary in this case, as described in \cite{Fischler:2012ca}.
+We begin by briefly reviewing the computation of the area of the bulk RT surface for a subsystem of long rectangular strip geometry on the boundary in this case, as described in \cite{Fischler:2012ca}.
 The area functional for a single long rectangular strip in this case may be expressed as

 Extremizing the above area functional we obtain